seregazhuk/seregazhuk.github.io_old/_drafts/2017-12-13-reactphp-http-middlewares.md

 };
 {% endhighlight %}

-Now, having all these three middlewares we can provide them to the `Server` constructor as an array:
+Now, having all these three middleware we can provide them to the `Server` constructor as an array:

 {% highlight php %}
 <?php